 Summary

-• This 5-day beginner plan keeps carbs low and meals easy.
+- This 5-day beginner plan keeps carbs low and meals easy.

-• You’ll eat real food—meats, veggies, fats—with no weird ingredients.
+- You'll eat real food (meats, veggies, fats) with no weird ingredients.

-• Stick to the plan, and you’ll start easing into ketosis without overwhelm.
+- Stick to the plan, and you'll start easing into ketosis without overwhelm.

-• Use the Keto Shopping List to prep ahead.
+- Use the Keto Shopping List to prep ahead.

-• Check out Keto Basics if you need a refresher on how keto works.
+- Browse all our keto meal plans or check out Keto Basics if you need a refresher on how keto works.

 Sources